top of page

 "Ultimately, with the artwork, its one of the most expensive and time-consuming part of any game and with a tiny budget and zero staff I aimed for making a virtue of necessity by shaping it to an overall theme and feel rather than commissioning higher impact pieces.”

-I quite agree with this, and there are minor quibbles as I say.
-Overall, Moonflight is a beautiful piece for work that I am delighted to have in my collection and will play for years to come.
-It offer s a unique and engrossing experience that I think rewards mid-level strategy game fans heavily.
+I quite agree with this, and these are minor quibbles as I say.
+Overall, Moonflight is a beautiful piece of work that I am delighted to have in my collection and will play for years to come.
+It offers a unique and engrossing experience that I think rewards mid-level strategy game fans heavily.

 Recent Posts